 It also exposed a memo://insights resource — a continuously updated business intelligence memo — and a mcp-demo prompt for interactive database exploration.

-The PyPI package (mcp-server-sqlite) has ~281k total downloads and 7.7k weekly downloads as of March 2026.
-That’s decent adoption, likely driven by tutorials and Claude Desktop setup guides.
+The PyPI package (mcp-server-sqlite) has 9,087 weekly downloads and 68,453 monthly downloads as of May 2026 — up from ~7,700 weekly in March 2026.
+That’s decent adoption, likely driven by tutorials and Claude Desktop setup guides, despite the server being archived.

 Why It’s Archived